ricoberger/script_exporter/README.md

     script: <string>
 ```

 The `script` string will be split on spaces to generate the program name and any fixed arguments, then any arguments specified from the `params` parameter will be appended.
-If a shell has not been set, the program will be executed directly; if a shell has been set, the shell will be used to run the script, executed as `SHELL script-name [argument ...]`.
-If a shell is set, what it runs must be a shell script (and for that shell); it cannot be a binary executable and any `#!` line at the start is ignored.
+The program will be executed directly, without a shell being invoked, and it is recommended that it be specified by path instead of relying on ``$PATH``.

 ## Prometheus configuration